LinkedIn Analytics: Top 5 Metrics to Track

 What Is LinkedIn Analytics?

-LinkedIn Analytics is a selection of metrics that capture the performance of your LinkedIn Company Page.
+LinkedIn Analytics is a selection of detailed metrics that capture the performance of your LinkedIn Company Page.
 Like other social media platforms, they measure metrics such as followers, clicks, shares, and comments.

 LinkedIn Custom Analytics Dashboard